bio

 Paul Celan

-I am a Los Angeles based artist and poet and my paintings and drawings have been exhibited in solo and group exhibitions in the United States, Canada, and Italy.
-I was born in Erie, Pennsylvania and moved annually as a child about the Eastern and Midwestern United States and traveled frequently, usually camping, all over the US and Canada.
-I was a natural autodidact, insatiably curious about many fields of knowledge.
-Such explorations led eventually to my embrace of my innate passions for science and art.
-Stress-induced hallucinations and synaesthesia experienced for decades helped fuel my interest in meditation and the nature of perception, and contributed to my openness to visual thinking.
+Daniel Barber is a Los Angeles based artist and poet and his paintings and drawings have been exhibited in solo and group exhibitions in the United States, Canada, and Italy.
+He was born in Erie, Pennsylvania and moved annually as a child about the eastern and midwestern United States and traveled frequently, usually camping, all over the United States and Canada.
+He is an autodidact, insatiably curious about many fields of knowledge.
+Such explorations led eventually to his embrace of his innate passions for science and art.
+Stress-induced hallucinations and synaesthesia experienced for decades helped fuel his interest in meditation—which he practices daily—and the nature of perception, and contributed to his openness to visual thinking.

-My interests range through many disciplines—astrophysics and neurobiology, psychology and philosophy, poetry and art history—all serving as shaping influences upon my work.
-In addition to now working full time as a painter, I enjoy traveling, hiking, trail-running, and foraging for wild edible mushrooms, gardening, cooking, wine, swimming in the sea, and sharing this extraordinary life with my wife and our family.
+Daniel’s interests range through many disciplines—astrophysics and neurobiology, psychology and philosophy, Buddhism, poetry, and art history—all serving as shaping influences upon his work.
+In addition to now working full time as a painter, he enjoys traveling, hiking, trail-running, and foraging for wild edible mushrooms, gardening, cooking, wine, swimming in the sea, and sharing his extraordinary life with his wife and family and their dog, Comet.

 Lecturing, apparently, even as a baby